IroncladDev/Amjad-GPT/training/docs/hosting/databases/replit-database.md

 When you click on the Database icon in the sidebar, you'll see some instructions.
 If your Repl is in a language that has an official Database client, you can quickly import it and start using Database by clicking on the "Insert" buttons.

-If your language does not have a client, we provide some curl examples.
+If your language does not have a client, we provide some usage examples below.
 They are found below, and are a useful reference if you wish to write your own Database client.

 **Set**